 Lawyers’ mistakes can cost their clients millions of dollars.
 Most lawyers have liability insurance in place to pay for such losses.
 But, neither do the lawyers and their insurance companies typically volunteer this information nor do they typically simply agree to compensate the aggrieved client.

 Myers Shaw, Attorneys at Law, has decades of experience recovering clients’ damages from these guilty law firms and their insurance companies.
-Our firm and its attorneys are highly regarded and we have received several distinctions including attorney Robert J. Meyers, who is rated AV Preeminent* through Martindale-Hubbell, and attorney John J. Shaw, who was selected to Rising Stars in 2020.
+Our firm and its attorneys are highly regarded and we have received several distinctions including attorney Robert J. Myers, who is rated AV Preeminent* through Martindale-Hubbell, and attorney John J. Shaw, who was selected to Rising Stars in 2020.

 Our Attorneys Can Fight For You